checheanya/OE33_METTL1_project/README.md

 ### Python scripts

 The network analysis was performed mainly using Python library networkx.
-Python version 3.10 was used, all the required Python libraries are specified in the `environment.yml` file and will be install once you set up the conda environment.
+Python version 3.10 was used, all the required Python libraries are specified in the `environment.yml` file and will be installed once you set up the conda environment.

 ## Contact info